-Youth of color having hair and skin taken care of is more than just looking good.
-In many ethnic communities having your skin lotioned as a young child or getting your hair cut or styled are developmental experiences that are integral to mental health, identity, cultural bonding, and more.
+In many communities of color, the processes of hair and skin care are developmental experiences that are integral to mental health, identity, cultural bonding, and more.
 Our guiding principles (F.R.E.S.H) have shaped our intentional mission in bridging the gaps in ethnic hair and skin care resources for foster and adoptive families.

 F is for Fellowship